-Handicapping and Betting Major League Baseball
+Wunderdog MLB Handicapping and Betting Strategies

 Baseball is a unique sport in that each series gives you a 3 or 4 chapter novel.
 The last chapter is oftentimes very easy for one to master prior to the contest, based on the results of the first few games.
-Not only will you get side plays, you'll receive total plays as well, which are based on, among other factors, who will be the home plate umpire for the game.
+Not only will you get side plays, but you'll also receive total plays as well, which are based on, among other factors, who will be the home plate umpire for the game.

 Betting on baseball can be extremely profitable as there is tremendous line value.
 In baseball games, on any given night, the best team can lose to the worst team with a greater frequency than any other sport.

 - Look for profitable situations.
-In baseball there are certain situations which provide the bettor an advantage.
+In baseball, there are certain situations which provide the bettor an advantage.
 Sometimes the stats line up the right way in which you get a team that has enough of an advantage in nearly every important category.
 Other times, you can catch a team in the right situation (better teams going for the sweep, fading very poor road teams after a road win, etc).

 - Pay special attention to the bullpens.
 In today's age when most starters don't last much past the sixth inning, bullpens become the most important factor in baseball betting.
 The lines on baseball games are mostly established by the starting pitchers, but the bullpens pitch a third of the games.
 Look to bet against an overworked bullpen and to play on teams with solid and rested pens.

 - Focus on the right stats.
 Baseball can be a game of statistics and it can be very confusing.
 The stats that matter most to us are: team won/loss record with starting pitcher, starting pitchers WHIP (walks + hits divided by innings pitched), team batting average verse right and left-handed pitchers, day/night statistics and bullpen earned run average.